Lars Horntveth

-Lars Horntveth (born 10 March 1980 in Tønsberg, Norway) is a Norwegian musician (saxophones, clarinet, percussion and guitar), band leader, and composer.
-He is the younger brother of tubaist Line Horntveth, but best known as a key member of the bands Jaga Jazzist and The National Bank, together with his brother Martin Horntveth.
+Lars Horntveth (born 10 March 1980) is a Norwegian musician (saxophones, clarinet, percussion and guitar), band leader, and composer.
+He was born in Tønsberg, the younger brother of tubaist Line Horntveth, but best known as a key member of the bands Jaga Jazzist and The National Bank, together with his brother, drummer Martin Horntveth.

 Career

 In summer 2003 the brothers wrote a commissioned work to the "Vestfold Festival" in Tønsberg.
 The work was performed by the musicians who later became the band The National Bank.
-With his brother and the Lyricist Martin Hagfors, he received the Edvard Prize in 2005 in the Class for pop music for the tune "Tolerate" from the band's debut album The National Bank.
+With his brother and the lyricist Martin Hagfors, he received the Edvard Prize in 2005 in the Class for pop music for the tune "Tolerate" from the band's debut album The National Bank.

 In 2004 he released a solo album Pooka on Smalltown Supersound.
-For this he received Spellemannprisen 2004 in the class electronica and contemporary music and Alarmprisen 2005 in the class jazz.
+For this he received Spellemannprisen 2004 in the class electronica and contemporary music, and Alarmprisen 2005 in the class jazz.

 In 2008 he released his second solo album by the name Kaleidoscopic.
 The album consists of a 38 minutes long work, and is recorded with the Latvia National Symphony Orchestra.
-The album was released during the Øyafestivalen, with KORK as orchestra.
+The album was released during the Øyafestivalen, with the Norwegian Radio Orchestra KORK.

+In 2009 he played on the renowned Sonar Festival in Barcelona.

+In 2017, he joined blues guitarist Amund Maarud and jazz drummer Gard Nilssen for the eclectic band project Amgala Temple.
+Their debut album Invisible Airships (2018) was nominated for the Spellemannprisen, open class.

+Together with Natalie Sandtorv and Erlend Mokkelbost, he forms the band Orbits, which blends elements of jazz, soul, experimental pop, and electronica.
+The band originally emerged as a project for a commissioned work at Moldejazz 2022, under the name Glass.
+They received the NOPA Music Prize 2024 for the song "Synthetic Sweetness."

+Cooperations

-He is also a widely used wind and string arranger for various artists like Turboneger, Ingrid Olava and Marit Larsen, and as a backer for artists like Susanne Sundfør.
-In 2009 he played on the renowned Sonar Festival in Barcelona. and in addition he has contributed to about 50 releases.
+Horntveth is a widely used wind and string arranger for various artists like Turboneger, Ingrid Olava and Marit Larsen, and a studio and session musician for artists like Susanne Sundfør.
+By 2020 he has contributed to more than 150 releases by different artists.